cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/lecture9.md

 Notice we are having `app.listen` listen for either `process.env.PORT` or port 8080.
 Previously, we hardcoded `8080` for this parameter. `process.env.PORT` will be defined by Heroku and we want the app to listen for requests on that port in the deployed site.
 :::

+We can load the FIREBASE_PRIVATE_KEY from the environment variable instead of having it in plaintext inside the firebase-adminsdk.json.
+This allows us to publish this code on a public repository without exposing our private key.
+To run our app locally we create a .env file inside the frontend folder that contains the actual value for the private key.
+However, in Heroku there is a section called "Config Vars" in the settings which you can use to set the environment variables for deployment.

 ```ts title="backend/firebase-config.ts"
 import * as admin from 'firebase-admin';
 import { readFileSync } from 'fs';